AnirudhG07/dotfiles/yazi/.config/yazi/plugins/custom-shell.yazi/README.md

 - If your shell runs extra commands like printing texts, taskwarrior, newsupdates, etc. when you open the shell, they will not hinder into it's functioning.
 - Run custom commands without inputting them inside yazi.
 - Set extra arguments for the processes to run.
+- Save commands to history and execute them again.

 ## Explore Yazi